r-nagaraj/COVID-19_Statewise_Status/README.md

 import matplotlib.pyplot as plt

 Note:  The report was Generated on April 17, 2020.
+Please download the file and run manually so that the latest data will fetch and generate the report with lastest data.